Caring for Your Faithful Companion

 Is it all worth it?
 Of course!
 She’s full of personality, and you love her for it!
-She is a steady and dependable guardian.
-With adequate exercise and socialization she makes an affectionate and attentive family companion.
+She is dignified and intelligent, calm and quiet indoors.
+With a confident owner, she makes an excellent family companion.

 We know that because you care so much about your dog, you want to take good care of her.
-That is why we have summarized the health concerns we will be discussing with you over the life of your Komondor.
-By knowing about health concerns specific to Komondorok, we can tailor a preventive health plan to watch for and hopefully prevent some predictable risks.
+That is why we have summarized the health concerns we will be discussing with you over the life of your Pekingese.
+By knowing about health concerns specific to Pekingeses, we can tailor a preventive health plan to watch for and hopefully prevent some predictable risks.

 Spay or Neuter